 If you’re looking for a way to relax your muscles after a heavy day of lifting or a long anticipated marathon, then a sauna is one of many great ways to let your muscles unwind and start the recovery process.
 There’s also a pretty good chance that they’ll lift your spirits emotionally, and you’ll be ready to tackle your next obstacle once you’ve taken the time to sweat out your exhaustion.

 The main difference between infrared saunas and traditional steam saunas is the mechanism by which they provide heat.
-MBISR explains the nuances in more detail, but essentially infrared saunas work by warming your muscles using infrared rays, rather than actually making a hot box for you to sit in.
+Essentially infrared saunas work by warming your muscles using infrared rays, rather than actually making a hot box for you to sit in.
 Whereas traditional saunas operate at pretty high temperatures, often 70˚C (~160˚F) or higher, infrared saunas don’t get all that hot.

 Some claim that this lower temperature is better for your body, and while it’s hard to really say this is true without any sort of statistically significant medial studies, you can see why that might be the case.
 Obviously you can’t go around saying that traditional saunas are worse for your health either, because while they have caught a lot of flack over here in the United States there are definitely some countries that swear by them for a number of reasons across the world.